Tick Control Services

 Skin being bitten by a tick.

-When a tick bites you, they cement their hooked mouths beneath your skin and siphon your blood until they are full.
-This video explains tick bites in detail.
+When a tick bites you, it cements its hooked mouth beneath your skin and siphons your blood until it’s full.
+This usually takes 3 to 9 days.

 Ticks generally suck blood around the ankles, armpits, underarms, ears, or scalp.
 You may find the tick burrowed into your skin, or you may see a swollen, red welt.
 This welt may itch or hurt.
 Ticks may also latch onto pets around the eyes, paws, shoulder blades, lower legs, noses, or ears.

-After a week, some tick bites may develop a “bullseye” rash with and outer ring.
-This can sometimes be a sign of Lyme disease infection, though not all ticks care the Lyme bacteria.
+After a week, some tick bites may develop a “bullseye” rash with an outer ring.
+This can sometimes be a sign of Lyme disease infection, though not all ticks carry the Lyme bacteria.

 How to Remove a Tick

-Save the tick in a plastic bag or on a piece of tape.
-If you develop any symptoms of tick-borne illness, a medical professional can test the tick.
-Even if they do find infection, the tick may not have been embedded long enough to transmit it to you.
+Save the tick in a plastic bag.
+If you develop symptoms of a tick-borne disease, a medical professional can test the tick to help with treatment.
+Even if they do find an infection, the tick may not have been embedded long enough to transmit it; if you get the tick off quickly, it may not have time to transmit disease.

 • Rash